creativescala/creative-scala/book/src/pages/hof/hof.md

 Our parametric functions have type `Angle => Point`.
 We can compose these with functions of type `Point => Image` and with this setup we can make the "dots" from which we build our images depend on the point.

-Here's an example when the dots get bigger as the angle increases.
+Here's an example where the dots get bigger as the angle increases.

 ```scala mdoc:silent
 val growingDot: Point => Image =